articuluxe/outrespace/README.md

   **outre-ivy-jump-to-ns**

   Jump to a selected namespace by name.
+  If ivy is loaded, duplicate namespaces can be selected by their position in the buffer.
+  Otherwise, the duplicate namespace names will have unique suffixes (such as <1>) appended.
 - `p`

   **outre-print-enclosing-ns-name**